Debunking the Arguments of PseudoSkeptics and Debunkers

 Therefore, let us differentiate between the two.

-Defining the PseudoSkeptic vs. the True Skeptic: Behaviors and Tactics
+vs. True Skeptics: Behaviors and Tactics

 According